AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 when we borrow dai, we accrued interest.so we still owe dye back. we can use uniswap to swap our ETH to dai for repay.

+# Visualizing the Transactions

+when we deposit our collateral, we actually get back what's called an aToken or interest bearing token.

+this tokens keep track of how much collateral or in our case how much weth token we have deposited in the Aave protocol.

+when we want to withdraw our weth Back, we burn this atokens.

+it is the token that is going up because the interest of our deposited collateral.